wafisutisna746-cmd/tugas-tegraf/README.md

 Because it only ever compares crossing edges and always takes the smallest one, Prim's algorithm can never form a cycle. a vertex is only ever added once, so an edge to an already-included vertex is simply never selected.

 ### Kruskal's Algorithm
+Kruskal's algorithm is also a Greedy algorithm, but unlike Prim's which grows a single tree outward from one starting node, Kruskal's algorithm looks at the whole graph at once and decides, edge by edge, whether to include it.

+- The algorithm starts by sorting all edges in the graph in increasing order of weight.
+- It treats every vertex as its own separate tree at first, tracked using a Union-Find (Disjoint Set Union) structure.
+- It goes through the sorted edges one by one, adding an edge to the MST only if its two endpoints currently belong to different trees.
+If they already belong to the same tree, the edge is skipped.
+- The algorithm stops once exactly (V − 1) edges have been added, where V is the number of vertices.

+Because an edge is only ever added when its two endpoints sit in different trees, Kruskal's algorithm can never form a cycle.
+An edge that would connect two vertices already in the same tree is always rejected by the Union-Find check.

 ### Boruvka's Algorithm